TimofonicJunkRoom/withLinux/util/short_gpg.md

 13. change configuration of the default key `gpg --default-key`, and use `gpg -u KEYID` to override this config.

 14. Encryption recipient `gpg -r name`, or `gpg -R name` (in this case the recipient will be hidden)

+NOTE

+use `gpg -v`, the verbose flag to debug should gpg fail.